huangjch526/ginseng/_pages/about.md

 - *2023.12*: From 2023 to now, I had 10 articles accepted, 5 of which were regular papers in the CCF/Tsinghua A/B journal or conference.
 Most of these papers are my first-authored.
 - *2023.12*: I am awarded the **SIAT president scholarship**!
 - *2023.10*: I am awarded the **Best paper candidate** in PRICAI!
-- *2023.10*: I get my SSP offers from many companies. 🔬
+- *2023.10*: I get my SSP offers from many top companies. 🔬
 - *2022.07*: I work with Noah's Ark Lab, HUAWEI, and dedicate myself to exploring AIGC algorithm and their applications in low-level and 3D. 🔬
 - *2022.06*: 👨‍🎓👨‍🎓 I am awarded the outstanding graduate student award of UCAS!
 - *2021.07*: 👨‍🎓👨‍🎓 I got my bachelor’s degree and got an **outstanding graduation thesis award -- Grand prize (Top 0.5% of all bachelors in NJU, only 10+ bachelors got this prize，即南京大学优秀本科毕业论文特等奖)**!